AdobeDocs/experience-platform.en/help/edge/getting-started/web-sdk-faq.md

 ## Do customers need to buy Adobe Experience Platform to use the Web SDK?

 No. Any Adobe Digital Experience customer can use it.
 Totally free.
-You will be provisioned for Platform, but with just enough access so you can create your schemas & datasets.
+Any customer wanting to use the Web SDK will be given access to create schemas and datasets in the Adobe Experience Platform UI.

 ## Who should use the Web SDK?